Battle of Ngọc Hồi-Đống Đa: Cultural influence

 The Battle of Ngọc Hồi-Đống Đa is considered one of the greatest military victories by the Vietnamese people.
 In China it holds rank among the "Ten Great Campaigns" that took place during the reign of the Qianlong Emperor.

-The Vietnamese victory is seen as the next step after the Burmese Konbaung Dynasty's heroic victory over the Qing Chinese in the earlier Sino-Burmese War.
+The Vietnamese victory is seen as the next step after the Burmese Konbaung Dynasty's victory over the Qing Chinese in the earlier Sino-Burmese War.
 Recorded as a military victory so severe, it has been speculated, that the event might have prevented the Qing from other attempts to invade Southeast Asia.
 Emperor Quang Trung has since taken his place as an icon of Vietnamese culture.
 As a national savior he is depicted on the South Vietnamese 200 đồng banknote and temples and streets are named after him.